History of Turkmenistan: Soviet Union

-Independence and Turkmenbashi
+Independence and Türkmenbaşy

 Independent country and the Commonwealth

 Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally.

 Turkmenistan became independent on October 27, 1991, amidst the dissolution of the Soviet Union (commemorated annually).
-The former head of Turkmenistan's Communist Party at the time of independence, Saparmurat Niyazov, was elected president of the newly independent nation in an uncontested election.
+The former head of Turkmenistan's Communist Party at the time of independence, Saparmyrat Nyýazow, was elected president of the newly independent nation in an uncontested election.
 At the 25th Congress of the Communist Party of Turkmenistan in the autumn of 1991, the party decided to dissolve itself, a process that continued into 1992.
 In its place, the Turkmenistan Democratic Party (TDP) was organized, and on December 16, 1991, Saparmurat Niyazov, who was elected President of Turkmenistan in October 1990, signed a decree officially conferring TDP membership on former TCP members.

-The authoritarian Niyazov, who has assumed the title of "Turkmenbashi", or "Leader of all Turkmen", was accused of developing a totalitarian cult of personality.
+The authoritarian Nyýazow, who has assumed the title of "Türkmenbaşy", or "Leader of all Turkmen", was accused of developing a totalitarian cult of personality.
 His opus, the Ruhnama, was made a mandatory reading in Turkmenistan's schools and months of the calendar were renamed after members of his family.
 Opposition parties are banned in Turkmenistan and the government controls all sources of information.
-In December 1999, Turkmenistan's constitution was amended to allow Niyazov to serve as president for life.
+In December 1999, Turkmenistan's constitution was amended to allow Nyýazow to serve as president for life.

-Niyazov was the main proponent of Turkmenistan's constitutional neutrality.
+Nyýazow was the main proponent of Turkmenistan's constitutional neutrality.
 Under this policy, Turkmenistan does not participate in any military alliance and does not contribute to United Nations monitoring forces.
 This in fact means an internal isolation of Turkmenistan from world politics.

-In late 2004, Niyazov met with former Canadian prime minister Jean Chrétien to discuss an oil contract in Turkmenistan for a Canadian corporation.
+In late 2004, Nyýazow met with former Canadian prime minister Jean Chrétien to discuss an oil contract in Turkmenistan for a Canadian corporation.
 In March 2005, news of this meeting caused an uproar amongst opposition circles in Canada, who claimed the affair could damage Chrétien's legacy.

-In 2005, Niyazov announced that his country would downgrade its links with the Commonwealth of Independent States, a loose alliance of post-Soviet states.
+In 2005, Nyýazow announced that his country would downgrade its links with the Commonwealth of Independent States, a loose alliance of post-Soviet states.
 He furthermore promised free and fair elections by 2010 in a move that surprised many Western observers.

-Death of Niyazov
+Death of Nyýazow

-Niyazov acknowledged having heart disease in November 2006.
-On December 21, 2006, Niyazov died unexpectedly, leaving no heir-apparent and an unclear line of succession.
-A former deputy prime minister rumored to be the illegitimate son of Niyazov, Gurbanguly Berdimuhamedow, became acting president.
+Nyýazow acknowledged having heart disease in November 2006.
+On December 21, 2006, Nyýazow died unexpectedly, leaving no heir-apparent and an unclear line of succession.
+A former deputy prime minister rumored to be the illegitimate son of Nyýazow, Gurbanguly Berdimuhamedow, became acting president.
 Under the constitution the Chairman of the People's Council, Öwezgeldi Ataýew, should have succeeded to the post.
 Ataýew was accused of crimes and removed from office.